City Centre Contemporary Art Trail

 Credit: Image courtesy of the artist.
 Photo: Eimear Coyle.

 Scottish artist Doug Cocker created the Glasgow Bouquet to represent the importance of merchants and craftsmen to the city of Glasgow.
-Here the tools are placed in a basket, much like flowers in a vase, with the 10 tools symbolising different trades or roles.
+Here the tools are placed in a basket, with the 10 tools symbolising different trades or roles.

 Topographical Relief Map